 Figure 1: Employees link their productivity to morale

 7. Increase Product Quality

 The DevOps process builds quality into the development process, thereby reducing instances of unplanned work.
 A focus on security during the designing and development stage minimizes the need to remedy security issues later on, thus saving time and freeing more resources to other work.
 Besides, every member of the team is responsible for quality and security; this collective responsibility ensures team accountability for the final product.

 There are emerging trends in IT every few months, all promising a better, speedier, more comfortable, and more efficient way of doing things.
 Industry experts also work on enhancing the overall software development process by introducing practical methodologies.
 IT professionals who don’t keep up with these changes are often left behind or have to change their careers altogether.

-If you are dedicated to your IT career, pursuing a DevOps certification to complement your years of experience is a great way to stay relevant in an ever-evolving industry.
+If you are dedicated to your IT career, pursuing a Devops Engineer Certification to complement your years of experience is a great way to stay relevant in an ever-evolving industry.
 With DevOps automation capabilities, you can get more work done and provide better support to operations.